Arkoniak/PCloud.jl/docs/src/examples.md

 ### Working with comressed CSV

-Since csv can be rather large it's a common practice to compress it before uploading.
+Since csv files can be rather large it is a common practice to compress them before uploading.
 It can be done as follows (assuming the same `df` from the previous example)

 ```julia
 using CodecZlib